I have 2 questions for you.

 It’s far from exciting.

-It’s not going to keep the every-person’s attention for very long–sorry money nerds, it’s true that it’s mostly you who enjoy and get goosebumps for budgets and spreadsheets!
+It’s not going to keep the average person’s attention for very long–sorry money nerds, it’s true that it’s mostly you who enjoy and get goosebumps for budgets and spreadsheets!

 But then you have something like fantasy football or fantasy baseball.